Top Site Net Features | Register | Login

 What is revision total hip replacement

 Revision Total Hip Replacement is an orthopedic procedure in which the artificial hip prosthesis that has worn out or been damaged is replaced or repaired.
 Total Hip Replacement is one of the most common and successful joint replacement procedures with excellent clinical results.
-But over time the artificial prosthetic implant can fail due to several reasons, and a second surgery is required to correct the complication and restore the hip movement again.
+But over time, the artificial prosthetic implant can fail for several reasons, and a second surgery is required to correct the complication and restore the hip movement.

 Why is it needed?